ShahjalalShohag/code-library/README.md

 Also, you can make me happy(as in to pay me) just by giving a star to the repository.

 I believe that my coding style is pretty clean and readable, and furthermore, a few problem links are attached to most of the codes so that you can practice those problems.
 Best wishes, my friend <a href="https://emoji.gg/emoji/8771_blobheart"><img src="https://emoji.gg/assets/emoji/8771_blobheart.png" width="16px" height="16px" alt="blobheart"></a>.

+### Topic List
+The topic lists for which I have created this library can be found [here](https://codeforces.com/blog/entry/95106).
+It also contains the relevant problems and tutorials of each topic.
+Upvote the attached blog if you think I have helped you somehow.